-2.7.2.4.
+2.7.2.5.
 The Witkin/Okonji Memorial Fund Award

-The Witkin/Okonji Memorial Fund is a subcommittee of the Standing Committee on Awards.
+Recipients of the Witkin/Okonji Memorial Fund Award are selected by a subcommittee of the Standing Committee on Awards.
 It shall consist of the President-Elect (Chairperson), the Treasurer, the current Congress Organizer, and other members the Standing Committee on Awards or the Association at large as determined by the Chairperson of the Standing Committee on Awards.

 To honor the memory of Herman A. Witkin and Michael Ogbolu Okonji, two individuals who demonstrated the importance of collaborating on cultural research projects, the IACCP established and continues to maintain the Witkin/Okonji Memorial Fund.
-Its purpose is to provide financial awards to IACCP Members to facilitate their attendance at international conferences of the Association so that intercultural scientific encounters may take place.
+Its purpose is to provide financial awards to IACCP Members to facilitate their attendance at international congresses of the Association so that intercultural scientific encounters may take place.
 Applications will be judged on the basis of the applicant's potential scientific contribution to the conference, geographical area, relative level of need, and age or status (e.g., new professional, advanced graduate student).
 The amount of funds provided by the Association for these awards will be approved by the Executive Council.
 The current subcommittee will determine the distribution and amounts of individual awards.
-Officers and Regional Representatives who meet other criteria for the Award will be given precedence.